erenoguzyesil/prime-factorization/README.md

 # Prime Factorization of a Number in Exponential Form

-This is a project demonstrating the implementations of
- - Prime factorization (in exponential form)
+This is a project demonstrating the implementations of prime factorization (in exponential form), prime divisors & divisors of a number.
- - Prime divisors
- - Divisors

-of a number.